Tom Clancy's Splinter Cell: Conviction: Gameplay

 Splinter Cell: Conviction introduces a number of new gameplay features to the Splinter Cell series, one of which is the "Mark & Execute" feature, which allows the player to mark specific targets, such as enemies or objects, and shoot them in rapid succession without manually targeting each one.
 The player can choose to prioritize these targets, so that, for example, he can distract one guard by shooting out a light in his vicinity and then take out another guard.
 Another new feature is the "Last Known Position", which occurs when the player breaks the line of sight of an alerted guard.
 This creates a visual silhouette where the guard thinks Sam is, allowing the player to flank his enemies.

 Other new features include the ability to interrogate characters in real-time, and use objects in the surrounding environment against them.
 Mission objectives and key plot points are projected onto walls within the in-game world, in order to keep the player immersed in the gameplay.
 Several other features, such as blending into crowds, improvising gadgets, and interaction with the environment, were announced, and according to creative director Maxime Béland would have given the game "a lot of Bourne Identity influence," but were scrapped after the development team decided that going in this direction would be taking too much of a risk.

 Some of the features that were present in the last four games in the series do not appear in this game.
 Sam's hybrid night/heat vision goggles and his multipurpose SC-20K assault rifle, which were the mainstay of the last four games, no longer appear.
-However, he can equip sonar goggles in the later stages of the game.
-His light sensor is also absent, although change in the screen saturation now shows whether Sam is hidden from view.
+They have instead been replaced by Sonar Goggles (which can see enemies through walls and facilitate Mark and Exeute) and the SC3000, a standalone assault rifle with no unique properties.
+His light sensor is also absent, although the change in the screen saturation into grayscale now shows whether Sam is hidden from view.
 Sam can no longer move or hide dead bodies, nor can he knock enemies unconscious, as all equipment that helped doing the latter are absent.
 Lock picking and hacking minigames are also not included in the game.
-Sam has been equipped with pistols with unlimited ammo and suppressors, which helps him to takedown his enemies in a stealthy way.
+Sam has been equipped with pistols with unlimited ammo and suppressors, which helps him terminate enemies stealthily.
+While other options such as battle rifles, shotguns, and submachine guns, are available to use, pistols are classified as primary weapons.

 One of Ubisoft's stated goals for Conviction was to make the game more accessible.
 According to Béland, Chaos Theory is "very hardcore", which turned off many players and disconnected people from the fantasy of being Sam Fisher.
-Béland contrasted the earlier games in the series with works containing James Bond or Jason Bourne, who "run fast, they don't make noise, they kill one, two, three or four guys super quickly," and he stated that Conviction delivers a similarly dynamic experience with more of an emphasis on action than previous Splinter Cell games.
+Béland contrasted the earlier games in the series with works containing James Bond or Jason Bourne, who "run fast, they don't make noise, they kill one, two, three or four guys super quickly", and he stated that Conviction delivers a similarly dynamic experience with more of an emphasis on action than previous Splinter Cell games.